eclipse-iofog/common-logging/README.md

 Logging Container is a system container that gathers logs and provides REST API for adding and querying logs from containers.

 Use Logger Container if you want to gather all the logs and find them easily.

+As internal port use 54322.

 ### Config: